 Click Fraud Adjustment

-- It reduces conversion value
+- It reduces conversion value.

-- It increases cost.
+- It increases costs.

 The impact of click fraud on ROAS is more than you can imagine as it impacts both the variables that are used by Google Ads to calculate ROAS.
 Here is the formula used in Google Ads:

-In the presence of click fraud, the numerator value is reduced, and the denominator value is increased having a significantly higher impact on ROAS.
+n the presence of click fraud, the numerator value is reduced, and the denominator value is increased having a significantly higher impact on ROAS.

-ROAS Explained by ClickGUARD’s CEO and CMO
+ROAS Explained by ClickGUARD’s CEO – Ralph Perrier